by Michael Meigs

 A Lie of the Mind is a hard evening with a bunch of no-hopers who might just be hybrids of The Stupids and The Nastys -- 'Deliverance'-style degenerates, except that they're out somewhere in the great American West.

 Sam Shepard wrote and directed A Lie of The Mind off Broadway in 1985.
 It won awards as best play then and the 2010 New York production won the Lucille Lortel award as best revival.
 Musing over the claustrophobic evening with these characters, I recalled Harry Allard's picture book collaboration with James Marshall in the 1970's featuring a charmingly inept cartoon family named The Stupids.
-A Lie of the Mind is a hard evening with a bunch of …
+A Lie of the Mind is a hard evening with …

 by Michael Meigs